kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Example: Redacting PII

-Personal data such as names, phone numbers, and Social Security numbers must be removed before training.
+Personal data such as names, phone numbers, and Social Security numbers must be removed before training
-Redaction protects privacy and reduces legal risk.
+Redaction protects privacy and reduces legal risk
 AI systems trained on raw sensitive data can create compliance violations

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.